mzyui/poe-api-rust/README.md

 }).await?;
 ```

+---

-## Documentation (Work in progress)
+## Documentation 📖

-### Send Message
+### Send Message ✉️

-Sends a new message to a specified AI model or bot name.
-Supports both text and media messages.
+Send a new message to a specified AI model or bot name.
+Both text and media messages are supported.

 <details>
 <summary><b>Parameters</b></summary>